 Tracking individual rankings can be a frustrating effort.
 Rank checkers generally capture ranking for a static list of queries and that can cause you to miss the big picture (maybe your site ranks OK for one query, but it’s just lost ranking for a thousand other long tail queries).
 In addition, every search result is personalized (in a hundred ways) so rank checkers may not reflect where searchers actually tend to see the site ranking.

-Keylime Tools helps reduce some of this frustration in two ways.
+Keylime Toolbox helps reduce some of this frustration in two ways.

-- Keylime Tools aggregates ranking data for all queries in a segment and provides an overall average ranking for that segment.
+- Keylime Toolbox aggregates ranking data for all queries in a segment and provides an overall average ranking for that segment.

 Ranking Distribution by Segment:

-Most Keylime Tools reports provide ranking averages and trends by segment and some reports provide a more detailed breakdown.
+Most Keylime Toolbox reports provide ranking averages and trends by segment and some reports provide a more detailed breakdown.

 Click Through Rate